Mickie-Blair/WeatherAPI-Express/README.md

 # WeatherAPI-Express
-Express Application using WeatherAPI.com to display weather
+Express Application using OpenWeatherMap to display weather